roman-milk/roman-milk.github.io/what-i-did-on-my-christmas-vacation.md

  * * *

  Mom was angry about the fighting, but not as much as I expected.
 Teri was a little pissed, but I could tell she was happy I'd dealt with the asshole.
 She was overly affectionate, kissing my 'owies', telling me the jerk wasn't worth it.
-Report_Story #5